Save Babbinswood Farm

 • local businesses, including a catering service and outdoor bushcraft activities

-• Five generations of the Jones family, whose family have stewarded the land at Babbinswood Farm since at least the 1890’s, and who have devoted their lives to trying their very best to care for the soil, plants and animals who live on their land and caring for their community.
+• rural heritage: three generations of the Jones family, whose family have stewarded the land at Babbinswood Farm for at least five generations (since at least the 1890’s), and who have devoted their lives to trying their very best to care for the soil, plants and animals who live on their land and caring for their community.

 How are we saving the farm?